rafaelromao/get-column/README.md

 - Run Install-Module.bat to install the get-column module on powershell

 ## How to use it
-- Run "ls | get-column 0" to extract the first column from 'ls' output, for example
+- Run "ls | grep / | get-column 0" to extract the first column from 'ls' output, for example